 Seniors Need These Essential Nutrients

-Here are 5 vitamins for seniors that they are in need of and might not be getting:
+Here are 5 essential nutrients that seniors may need more of and might not be getting enough of:

 Vitamin D

-Why you need it: The elderly are at risk of bone density loss (especially women), which can cause osteoporosis and increase the likelihood of breaks and fractures.
-Vitamin D (and calcium) plays a key role in bone health.
-It’s also necessary for immune function and many other body processes.
+Why you need it: As we age, bone density may decrease (particularly in women), which can contribute to conditions like osteoporosis and an increased risk of fractures.
+Vitamin D (along with calcium) plays an important role in supporting bone health.
+It is also essential for immune function and other bodily processes.

-How to get more: The best source of vitamin D is the sun—but elderly skin becomes less efficient at turning the sun’s rays into vitamin D. This is why doctors often recommend taking a vitamin D supplement.
-Fatty fish and enriched beverages are also good sources of vitamin D.
+How to get more: The best source of vitamin D is sunlight, but as we age, the skin becomes less efficient at converting sunlight into vitamin D. Because of this, doctors may recommend vitamin D supplements.
+Fatty fish and fortified beverages are also good dietary sources of vitamin D.

-What you need to know: Vitamin D deficiency can have a huge impact on your quality of life and your longevity—and being deficient is more likely than you think.
-Around 1 in 4 elderly US women and nearly half of elderly US men have very severe vitamin D deficiency, and many more are at high risk [3].
+What you need to know: Vitamin D deficiency can impact overall health and well-being.
+It’s more common than you might think—approximately 1 in 4 elderly women and nearly half of elderly men in the US have low vitamin D levels, with many others at risk of deficiency [3].

 Vitamin C

-Why you need it: Vitamin C isn’t just an immunity booster—it’s necessary for protein absorption, collagen production and wound healing.
-All of these processes get harder for elderly bodies, making vitamin C extra important.
+Why you need it: Vitamin C is important for a variety of bodily functions, including protein absorption, collagen production, and wound healing.
+As we age, these processes may become less efficient, making adequate vitamin C intake even more important.

-How to get more: Fresh fruits and veggies are the best sources of C. Citrus, bell peppers, and tomatoes are extra potent and kind to elderly tummies.
+How to get more: Fresh fruits and vegetables are excellent sources of vitamin C. Citrus fruits, bell peppers, and tomatoes are particularly rich in vitamin C and are generally easy on the digestive system.

 Zinc

-Why you need it: Zinc helps immune cells function, which is super important for seniors who are at greater risk of suffering seriously from infection and disease.
-It also assists the absorption of other micronutrients, so getting more zinc has an exponentially positive effect on senior nutrition.
+Why you need it: Zinc is important for supporting immune function, which is particularly crucial for seniors who may be at higher risk of complications from infections and illnesses.
+It also plays a role in the absorption of other essential nutrients, making it beneficial for overall nutrition.

-How to get more: Shellfish, legumes, eggs, beef and seeds are all good sources of zinc.
+How to get more: Shellfish, legumes, eggs, beef, and seeds.

 B Vitamins

-Why you need it: B vitamins help you turn food into energy, which is exactly what elderly bodies need to maximize the nutritional value of food during digestion.
-They also play a huge role in mental health, cognition, memory and mood.
+Why you need it: B vitamins play a key role in converting food into energy, which is important for helping seniors get the most nutritional benefit from their diet.
+They also support mental health, cognition, memory, and mood.

-How to get more: B vitamins primarily come from animal products, like eggs, meat and fish.
-You can also get B vitamins from seeds, whole grains and legumes.
+How to get more: B vitamins are primarily found in animal products, such as eggs, meat, and fish.
+They can also be obtained from seeds, whole grains, and legumes.

 Magnesium

-Why you need it: Magnesium is an essential mineral that’s involved in hundreds of body processes.
-It’s linked to mental health, sleep, muscle function, blood pressure, blood sugar levels and bone density—and that’s just the tip of the iceberg.
+Why you need it: Magnesium is an essential mineral involved in numerous bodily functions.
+It supports mental health, muscle function, sleep, blood pressure, blood sugar regulation, and bone health, among many other processes.

-How to get more: Dark leafy greens, seeds, nuts and whole grains are good sources of magnesium—but just one serving a day is likely not enough to achieve recommended levels.
+How to get more: Magnesium can be found in dark leafy greens, seeds, nuts, and whole grains.
+However, one serving a day may not be enough to meet recommended intake levels.

 Let Your Golden Years Be a Golden Age

-Making some simple adjustments to your diet can have a huge impact on the way you feel each day—as well as the number of days you have left on this earth.
+Making simple adjustments to your diet can have a positive impact on how you feel each day and your overall health.

-It’s not hard to get the nutrients you need.
-But first, you have to consider the obstacles in your way, such as dietary changes and medications that might affect nutrient absorption.
-Once you have an idea of your nutritional needs, you can incorporate more nutrient-dense foods into your diet.
+It’s not difficult to get the nutrients you need, but it’s important to first consider any obstacles, such as dietary changes or medications that may affect nutrient absorption.
+Once you understand your nutritional needs, you can focus on incorporating more nutrient-rich foods into your meals.

 FAQs